7 LSTM Networks

 7.4 Gradient Flow in LSTMs

-One of the key innovations of LSTMs is how they address the vanishing gradient problem in vanilla RNNs.
-The solution lies in the design of the cell state and its update mechanism.
+LSTMs address the vanishing-gradient problem of vanilla RNNs through the design of the cell state and its update rule.

 The Cell State as a Gradient Highway